Things You Can’t Miss in Central Otago!

 6. Hike the Roy’s Peak Track in Wanaka

 One of the most popular hiking trails in the Central Otago region is Roy’s Peak and for good reason.
 Get some sensational views of Lake Wanaka and the Mt Aspiring National Park from atop the peak.
-The walk is a full day 56-hour return walk takes you along farmland to exposed hillsides and eventually to the all-encompassing views of Roy’s Peak.
+The walk is a full day 5 to 6-hour return walk takes you along farmland to exposed hillsides and eventually to the all-encompassing views of Roy’s Peak.
 See our other Wanaka favourites in 10 Wanaka Must-Dos.

 Location: Roy’s Peak, Mt Aspiring Road, Wanaka.

-7. Try Curling in New Zealand’s Only indoor Curling rink!
+7. Try Curling in New Zealand’s Only Indoor Curling Rink!

 For a truly unique activity in New Zealand, why not try curling?!
 The Southern Hemisphere’s only dedicated ice rink is right here in the Central Otago region in the little town of Naseby.
 Your coach will show you the ropes (or more like the stones) then compete as if you were in the Winter Olympics!

-8. Check out the views from the Alexandra Clock
+8. Check Out the Views From the Alexandra Clock

 Alexandra is an awesome town to base yourself for bike trails and even fruit picking work if you are on a working holiday visa.
 However, the first thing you should do when you get there is to walk to the Alexandra Clock on the Hill.
 It’s a short but steep walk to get some awesome views of the town, mountains ranges and rivers of the area.
+See more experiences in the area using the 10 Fun Things to Do in Alexandra.

-9. Take a scenic road trip to Glenorchy
+9. Take a Scenic Road Trip to Glenorchy

 Literally, drive into Paradise (there’s an area of Glenorchy called Paradise) on the scenic road trip between Queenstown and Glenorchy.
 Follow the winding yet stunning road on the shores of Lake Wakatipu where the mountains get grander and more dramatic along the way.
 Once in Glenorchy, check out the cafes, go horse trekking, kayak on the Dart River or start the Routeburn Track, one of the New Zealand Great Walks.

-10. Check out the blue pools of Haast
+10. Check Out the Blue Pools of Haast

 A popular trip from Wanaka is along the Haast Pass.
 Travel through the forested mountains discovering waterfalls after waterfalls, as well as the incredible Blue Pools of Haast.
 There are many short walks and pit stops along the way as the road goes all the way into the West Coast region.